Nick Goiran: Political career

+The Clan

 In August 2021, Goiran was revealed to be part of a WhatsApp group called "The Clan", alongside Collier, Cormann and other Liberal Party members.
 Leaked messages showed that the group discussed branch stacking and the preselection of candidates.
 Several Liberal Party branches in the southern suburbs of Perth requested that the party send Goiran to the party's appeals and disciplinary committee, which has the power to censure, suspend or expel any member of the party.
 The Liberal Reform Coalition, a group formed to improve the public image of the party, called for Goiran and Collier's resignation from the party at the group's inaugural meeting in December 2021.
-In January 2022, an investigation into Goiran was launched by the party’s appeals and disciplinary committee.

 In an addendum to a Liberal Party report which reviewed the party's 2021 election loss, the members of The Clan were described as exhibiting "odious behaviour".
 Goiran threatened legal action against the Liberal Party's state director and the authors of the report, with his lawyer saying that allegations in the report were "totally false, without basis and constitute serious defamation of him".
 Goiran and the Liberal Party reached a non-financial settlement in February 2022, with the party agreeing to withdraw the report.
+Additionally, in January 2022, an investigation into Goiran was launched by the party’s appeals and disciplinary committee.
+The investigation ruled in August 2022 that Goiran would not face any disciplinary action regarding his conduct shown in the leaked WhatsApp messages due to a lack of evidence that he broke any of the party's rules or procedures.

-Following Libby Mettam's election as Liberal Party leader in January 2023, she removed Goiran from the shadow cabinet, making him the only member of the opposition not in the shadow cabinet.
-She also tried to removed Goiran as the Liberal Party parliamentary secretary but a majority of Liberal MPs voted against that motion.
-Three days later, Goiran resigned as the parliamentary secretary.
+Following Libby Mettam's election as Liberal Party leader in a leadership spill in January 2023, Mettam requested that Goiran apologise for messages he wrote in the WhatsApp group.
+Goiran refused to apologise, resulting in his removal from the shadow cabinet, making him the only member of the opposition not in the shadow cabinet.
+She also tried to remove Goiran as the Liberal Party parliamentary secretary.
+A majority of Liberal MPs voted against her motion, but three days later, Goiran resigned from the role.
+When asked whether she would ever let Goiran back into the shadow cabinet, Mettam said "probably not", but after Neil Thomson resigned from shadow cabinet in November 2024 following his failed motion to make Basil Zempilas the Liberal Party's campaign leader, Mettam let Goiran back into the shadow cabinet due to the party's small number of members in parliament.
+Since December 2024, Goiran has been the shadow attorney general and the shadow minister for child protection.

+Due to electoral reforms, the six regions of the Legislative Council were abolished and replaced by a single state-wide region for the 2025 state election.
+Goiran was preselected in the second position of the Liberal Party's state-wide Legislative Council ticket, guaranteeing him re-election.
+At the start of the new Legislative Council term, he was appointed the leader of the opposition in the Legislative Council, succeeding Peter Collier, who retired from politics.